ChivuTania/taskManagementApp/README.md

 # TECHNOLOGIES TO BE USED
 This App will be designed using:
 - Spring: for the backend
-- AngularJS: for the frontend
+- Angular: for the frontend
-- MongoDB: for the database
 - Elasticsearch

 # DESIGNING REST API